pitt-miskov-zivanov-lab/BioRECIPE/docs/index.rst

 Finally, provenance attributes can be used.
 The :math:`a^{\mathrm{score}}` attribute provides a summary score for confidence in the interaction, or the amount of available evidence for the interaction.
 The :math:`a^{\mathrm{source}}` attribute indicates the source of evidence, which can be literature, expert knowledge, databases, or data.
 The :math:`a^{\mathrm{statement}}` attribute is used to store the statements, parts of sentences or sentences where the interaction is mentioned.
 The :math:`a^{\mathrm{paperIDs}}` attribute holds paper IDs (e.g., PMCID [8]) where the sentences mentioning the interaction are found.
 When the information about the additional non-essential attributes is not available, these attributes are assigned an “empty” value.

-In :numref:`figure_1`, we show an example biological interaction, with all node and edge attributes, and Table 1 summarizes the node and edge attributes in a directed graph :math:`G(V,E)`:
+In :numref:`figure_1`, we show an example biological interaction, with all node and edge attributes, and Table 1 summarizes the node and edge attributes in a directed graph :math:`G(V,E)`.

 .. _figure_1: